In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 TRUMP’S EVANGELICAL SUPPORT

-With Trump up for re-election on Nov.
-3, the accords could help shore up support among pro-Israel Christian evangelical voters, an important part of his political base.
+With Trump seeking four more years, the accords could help shore up support among pro-Israel Christian evangelical voters, an important part of his political base.

-One target of White House appeals is Saudi Arabia, the biggest Gulf Arab power.
-So far the Saudis, whose king is custodian of Islam’s holiest sites and rules the world’s largest oil exporter, have signaled they are not ready, though their quiet acquiescence to the agreements was seen as crucial.

-Another target is Oman, whose leader spoke with Trump last week.
+Another target of the White House plans, in addition to Saudi Arabia, is Oman, whose leader spoke with Trump last week.
 Oman sent its ambassador to Tuesday’s ceremony, a senior U.S. official said.
 No Saudi representative attended.

 Meeting the Emirati foreign minister before the ceremony, Trump thanked the UAE for being first in the Gulf to agree to ties with Israel and left little doubt the Iran issue was overhanging the event.